JosephTLyons/Track-Notes-1/README.md

 * Insert Timestamp does not work (DAW doesn't provide this info to developers?)
 * Some text editor key commands aren't picked up, such as command+a for selecting all text

-## Other things to do before next release:
-* Refactor method for Exporting Contents
-* Change how image file paths are saved on export in .txt file.
-Since they are now saved in the folder, maybe just save the file name?
-* Make string pointers private
-* Make setter and getter methods for processor class strings
-* Set up plugin category information
-* Test other DAWs
-* Embed a cool font

 ## Future features to consider (after v1.0.0 release)
 * Allow for many more images to be saved (maybe 16?) instead of just 2 - using a File Array to hold the paths
 * Show image preview so user doesn't need to open external full sized image every time, then maybe use a clear button over the image that would be used to define the clickable area to open the full sized image.